Sexting could haunt a teen for the rest of his or her life. Here's what parents need to know.

 What's the right way to install an infant safety seat?
 Is your toddler ready for a convertible seat?
 Get the car seat know-how you need here.

 Your tot's not a baby anymore!
 It's time for a big-kid booster seat.
 But how can you ensure that your child is still safe and secure in the car?
 Find out here.

 One of your most important tasks as a parent is finding a qualified babysitter.
 Here are some essential tips on choosing and instructing a babysitter.

 In some countries, it's common for kids to learn two or more languages at a time and to use them daily to communicate and understand people around them.

 Many people - kids and adults - are worried about coronavirus (COVID-19).
 But anxiety about it doesn't have to get the upper hand.
 Here's how to calm fears and focus on good things.

-Many parents are wondering if it's OK to send kids to childcare or summer camp during the coronavirus pandemic.
+Many parents are wondering if it's OK to send kids to childcare during the coronavirus pandemic.
 Here are some things to know before making a choice.